-The lighthouse is situated on a hillside 58 m (190 ft) high above sea level and the entirely white painted tower has a height of 30 m (98 ft).
+The lighthouse is situated on a hillside 58 meters (190 feet) high above sea level, and the entirely white painted tower has a height of 30 meters (98 feet).
 It is the tallest lighthouse in Turkey.
 The tower has the form of a two-staged octagonal prism.
-Initially, it was lit by kerosene that was later replaced by Dalén light using carbide (acetylene gas).
-Today, the light source is electricity, however, a butane gas lighting system is also installed for backup purposes.
-The Fresnel lens with a 500 mm (1.6 ft) focal length allows the white light that group flashes every 12 seconds, a range of 18 nautical miles (33 km).
+Initially, it was lit by kerosene, which was later replaced by Dalén light using carbide (acetylene gas).
+Today, the light source is electricity; however, a butane gas lighting system is also installed for backup purposes.
+The Fresnel lens with a 500 millimeters (1.6 feet) focal length allows the white light that group flash every 12 seconds, a range of 18 nautical miles (33 km).

 The lighthouse is listed in Turkey under the code “TUR-053” and its radio call sign is TC1RLH.